jvrana/Kermit/README.md

-<h1> PyPermissions </h1>
+<h1> Kermit </h1>

-PyPermissions is a very small package extends class methods to give methods various permissions (inside class, outside class, super class, sub class, etc.)
+Kermit is a very small package extends class methods to give methods various permissions (inside class, outside class, super class, sub class, etc.)

-PyPermissions is one cool repo.
+Kermit is one cool repo.
 Strict and firm, but easy-going when needed.
 He doesn't always let you do what you want, but when he does, you must always ask for **permission**.
 PyPermissions may not be considered your *conventional* repo, but its *your* PyPermissions and you love him all the same.

+<h3> Why "Kermit"? </h3>
+It rhymes with permit.
+It's fun to call `Kermit.Permit`

+<h3> Why Python permissions? </h3>
+I know, its not pythonic.
+It may send shivers down some spins.
+I was recently working on a project with a few a classes in which I did not want to allow certain methods to be accessible at certain times.
+Dealing with alot of mixins was getting sloppy.
+The concept of permissions cleaned up the code.

+<h3> Things you can do </h3>
+* inherit permissions in a call stack
+* set scopes for certain methods
+* set different permission states in which sets of methods are accessible/restricted
+* fire special methods when a method was called in a particular call stack
+* make private class methods (methods that can only be called within the class)

+<h3> Status </h3>
+I just published it.
+Its probably not ready yet (2017/09/13).

+<h3> Code </h3>
+Very minimal.
+No requirements.

+<h3> Example </h3>
 ```python
     class Foo(object):
         def __init__(self):